dj0abr/pylonmonitor/README.md

 # Pylontech Battery Monitor

+The Pylontech Battery Monitor is connected via a serial connection to the "Console" port of the master battery.
+It automatically detects the number of installed batteries and reads their values.
+The battery information is displayed on a local webpage and is also published to an MQTT broker.
+A setup page is used for MQTT configuration.

 ## Supported Hardware:
 Raspberry PI: recommended for lowest power consumption is the Raspberry PI Zero W, but any other SBC is also compatible.